Thoubal district: Demographics

 According to the 2011 census Thoubal district has a population of 422,168 roughly equal to the nation of Malta.
 This gives it a ranking of 555th in India (out of a total of 640).
 The district has a population density of 818 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 15.48%.
 Thoubal has a sex ratio of 1006 females for every 1000 males, and a literacy rate of 76.66%.

-Languages

-Transports
+After the separation of Kakching district, the residual Thoubal district had a population of 286,687.
+The residual district had a sex ratio of 1002 females per 1000 males.
+35.82% of the population lived in urban areas.
+Scheduled Castes and Scheduled Tribes made up 0.43% and 0.23% of the population respectively.
+Manipuri was the predominant language, spoken by 99.35% of the population.

+Religion

+Transportation

 Transports system in this district is good.
 All the important towns and villages are well connected with district headquarters and other sub-divisional headquarters.
 There are regular taxis playing between Thoubal to Kakching and other places.

 Roads

 As the Asian highway AH-1 passes through the center of the district the road connection in this district is good.
 Most of the important towns in this district are connected with this highway.
 The other important state highways in this district are Mayai-lambi road, Indo-Burma-Sugunu road and Imphal Yairipok road etc. Other important district roads are Thoubal-Leishangthem-Mayang Imphal road, Thoubal-yairipok-Sekhong sekmai road, Wangjing-Heirok-Machi road, Wangjing-tentha-Wabgai road, Khangabok-Sangaiyumpham-Tentha road, Kakching-Machi road, Pallel-Chandel road, Sugunu-Saikot-Lamka road, Sugunu-Serou-CH.karong road.